Bobby Cash: Early life

-Bobby Cash grew up in Clement Town, Dehradun.
-An aunt of his, who lived in Nashville, Tennessee, regularly sent the latest country music releases of the time to Bobby's mother.
+Cash grew up in Clement Town, Dehradun.
+An aunt of his, who lived in Nashville, Tennessee, regularly sent the latest country music releases of the time to Cash's mother.
 This was the music he grew up listening to and which he loved so much that he taught himself to play the guitar and sing those songs.
 Because of the dearth of other country music style genre musicians, he developed his own guitar style that encompassed playing bass lines, rhythm, finger-picking and lead to give a unique sound.

-While in Dehradun, Bobby Cash gave music lessonsand occasionally performed for the armed forces.
+While in Dehradun, Cash gave music lessonsand occasionally performed for the armed forces.
 It was only in 1995, after his father died, that he moved to New Delhi to pursue a career as a solo musical artist.

 Career

 Early music career (1995–2002)

-Bobby Cash's career began performing in New Delhi, at the popular hot spot, Rodeo.
+Cash's career began performing in New Delhi, at the popular hot spot, Rodeo.

 While in New Delhi, he briefly dabbled in Indian pop music.

 In 1996, he recorded his first Indian pop album Yeh Pyaar Hai under the Magnasound (India) label with Indian pop director and producer, Jawahar Wattal.